trambarhq/relaks-starwars-example-isomorphic/README.md

 ## Live demo

-You can see the app in action [here](https://trambar.io/starwars/characters/).
+You can see the code in action [here](https://trambar.io/starwars/characters/).
 When the page is rendered on the server side, it has a reddish background color.
 The color is removed once the client takes over.
-This can happen in less than a second as the app is fairly small.
+This can happen in less than a second as the front-end is fairly small.
 You might want to activate bandwidth throttling to slow things down a bit.
 Hit the browser's refresh button to to see the SSR version again.

 [![Screenshot](docs/img/screenshot.png)](https://trambar.io/starwars/characters/)